I know I know, “strategic plan” sounds SO unsexy, and so opposite of creative.

 Enter the 90 Day Strategic Plans...as in four of them.
 You read that right, it’s plans, because with this methodology you work in 90 day segments, aka quarterly.
 90 days is just short enough that you don’t lose focus but long enough that you can make significant progress toward goals.

-You’ll take the goals you development in Phase One, decide when you want to achieve them, plot them and get started on Phase Three for putting everything into action and staying on track.
+You’ll take the goals you developed in Phase One, decide when you want to achieve them, plot them and get started on Phase Three for putting everything into action and staying on track.

 \\PHASE THREE: STAYING ON TRACK\\